odoo/documentation/inventory/management/reporting/integrating_landed_costs.rst

     :align: center

 .. note::
-         You are not forced to start from the vendor bill, you can also go in *Inventory > Operations > Landed Costs* and directly create the landed cost from there.
+   You are not forced to start from the vendor bill, you can also go in :menuselection:`Inventory --> Operations --> Landed Costs` and directly create the landed cost from there.